International Financial Services Centre, Dublin: Corporate treasury

 The corporate treasury sector primarily consists of small IFSC subsidiaries of large non-financial multi-national services organisations (e.g. Pfizer, Xerox), which serve as a hub for in-house treasury functions (i.e. cash pooling, fx hedging), for their global parent and sometimes serving as shared services centres serving multiple locations and functions (providing administration and bookkeeping functions).
 The level of Irish corporation tax paid by these hubs is close to €200m per annum, making it more valuable to the Irish Economy than the higher-profile IFSC Securitisation sector.

 Payments processing

-This is a more diverse sector that covers classic payments companies (US credit card processing companies like Visa and MasterCard), internet and fintech payments companies (i.e. PayPal, Stripe), and other niche payment processors (i.e. Fexco, TransferMate, Realex Payments, Prepaid Financial Services).
-The attraction is Ireland's beneficial tax regime for contract manufacturing (previously developed for the pharmaceutical sector in Ireland) which makes Ireland a low / zero tax centre for handling payments.
+This sector covers payments companies, such as credit card processing companies Visa and MasterCard, internet and fintech payments companies including PayPal and Stripe, and other payment processors such as Fexco, TransferMate, Realex Payments, and Prepaid Financial Services.
+Ireland's tax regime for contract manufacturing, previously developed for its pharmaceutical sector, makes the country a low-tax or zero-tax location for processing payments.

 The closest trade body for the IFSC Payments sector is the Fintech Payments Association of Ireland (FPAI) (not exclusively IFSC focused).